sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 ```

-Take a moment to study this file.
+Take a moment to study this code.
 First, you'll notice we've got some variables
 inside a double set curly braces.
 This is the syntax used by the templating
 system `Dist::Zilla` uses to identify string substitutions.
 Both the curly
-braces and the `$dist->name` variable will be replaced with the name of the
+braces and the `$dist->name` variable will be replaced with the distibution name
-distibution name we pass to the `dzil new` command area.
-As mentioned, these
+argument passed to the `dzil new` command.
+As mentioned, these substitutions are
-substitutions are performed by our `[GatherDir::Template]` plugin.
-In case
+performed by our `[GatherDir::Template]` plugin.
+In case you're wondering,
-you're wondering, `$dist` is the `Dist::Zilla` object overseeing everything and
+`$dist` is the `Dist::Zilla` object overseeing everything and `name`, of course,
-`name`, of course, is the method that generates the name of our distribution.
+is ad method for generating the name of our distribution.

-We will also note that the module we will soon create makes use of the
+The module we will soon create makes use of the `App::Cmd::Simple` module which
-`App::Cmd::Simple` module which supplies the `run` method we see in the command
+supplies the `run` method we see in the command file.
+If you are interested in
-file.
-If you are interested in how the `App::Cmd::Simple` command works, you
-should refer to its documentation.
+how the `App::Cmd::Simple` command works, you should refer to its documentation.

 OK, now save the command file to `skel/bin/the_command`. `the_command` file name
-is arbitrary and is just acting as a placeholder for us in our blueprint.
-When
+is arbitrary and acts as a placeholder in our blueprint.
+When it comes time to
-it comes time to process our blueprint, we will change the name of this file to
-the name of our actual command.
+process our blueprint, we want the name of this file to change to the name of
+our command name.

 #### Changing the Command Name